cloudikeme/cncf-tools-end-to-end-project/cluster-setup/gke-cluster-setup.md

 echo $INGRESS_HOST
 ```

 If the output is empty or contains more than one IP, wait a bit longer and repeat the `export` command.
-If there are multiple IPs, choose one and set it using:
+If there are multiple IPs, choose one, copy it and set it:

 ```bash
 export INGRESS_HOST=[selected_ip]
 ```

+Replace [selected-ip] with the copied IP.

 ### **Step 11: Configure Your Domain or Use nip.io**

 Use the IP address from the previous step to configure your DNS domain.
 Go to your domain registrar and create an 'A' record with the value set to this IP address.

-If you don't have a domain, you can use `nip.io` for a temporary solution.
+For this demo project, we'll be using `nip.io` for a free, fast, temporary solution.
 Replace `[...]` with your chosen domain name or `$INGRESS_HOST.nip.io`:

 ```bash
 export DOMAIN=[...]